RandomX12/RandomBot/README.md

 # Setup

-Random is easy to setup , invite the bot from [here](https://random-bot-seven.vercel.app/invite) then go to RandomBot [Dashboard](https://random-bot-seven.vercel.app/dashboard) and choose a server to configure.
+RandomBot is easy to setup , invite the bot from [here](https://random-bot-seven.vercel.app/invite) then go to RandomBot [Dashboard](https://random-bot-seven.vercel.app/dashboard) and choose a server to configure.

 ## Commands Configurations